LIV (SO) Serval

 The Rheinmetall LandSysteme Light Infantry Vehicle for Special Operations, or LIV (SO), is a German light armoured utility vehicle based on the Mercedes-Benz G-Class.
 It is also known by the names Serval, Wolf, and AGF.
-As the name implies, the LIV (SO) is designed specifically for use by special operations forces, and has light armour, high mobility and high firepower.
+The LIV (SO) is designed specifically for use by special operations forces, and has light armour, high mobility and high firepower.
 Development of the vehicle started in 2002, and 21 were procured by the German Army for the KSK special forces in 2004.
 An unspecified number of vehicles were delivered to the Swiss Army in 2007.

 Names

 The name "Rheinmetall LandSysteme (RLS) Light Infantry Vehicle for Special Operations" is abbreviated as LIV (SO).
 It is also marketed under the names Wolf and Serval.
 The German name for the LIV (SO) is Aufklärungs- und Gefechtsfahrzeug, meaning "reconnaissance and combat vehicle".
 The vehicle is also marketed by the abbreviation of this name, AGF, without translation.
 The LIV (SO) is also referred to by a combination of these names, such as LIV (SO) Wolf, LIV (SO) Serval and Serval AGF.